 Diana is a mediator, lawyer, speaker, facilitator, and coach.
-Healthy honest communication is the thread throughout Diana’s work, and she teaches Courageous Conversations workshops to help people communicate more honestly and effectively.
+Healthy honest communication is the thread throughout Diana’s work, and they teach Courageous Conversations workshops to help people communicate more honestly and effectively.
 In all of these roles, Diana encourages and teaches others to speak beyond taboos, through fear, about crucial issues like relationships, consent, sexuality, monogamy, parenting, money, and trauma and is passionately dedicated to helping form healthy, stable families and communities.

-Andy Izenson, Esq. is an Associate Attorney with Diana Adams Law & Mediation, PLLC and is a passionate advocate for queer and nontraditional families and for trans and gender-nonconforming youth.
+Andy Izenson, Esq. is a Senior Associate Attorney with Diana Adams Law & Mediation, PLLC and is a passionate advocate for queer and nontraditional families and for trans and gender-nonconforming youth.
 As a trained mediator and collaborative attorney, Andy aids every facet of Diana Adams' practice, and aids clients with a broad array of legal needs.
 In addition to being an attorney, Andy is an activist and educator around gender, sexuality, positive consent practices, and de-escalation and communication.
 He has spent the last decade creating community events in the LGBTQ and polyamorous communities, including week-long retreats, and learning about best practices for safety and accountability policies from that experience.

 Andy is further extensively trained in alternative justice systems and conflict resolution paradigms.
 He received his mediation training with the Center for Understanding in Conflict, a restorative justice circlekeeper certification with the Restorative Center, and training in transformative justice practices from Dr. Mimi Kim at Creative Interventions.
-Andy also recently participated in a circlekeeper mastery training with Kay Pranis, which deepened his understanding both of the mechanics of restorative justice and its integration into larger social structures.
+Andy also participated in a circlekeeper mastery training with Kay Pranis, which deepened his understanding both of the mechanics of restorative justice and its integration into larger social structures.
 See for example this Practice of Transformative Justice workshop at the World Fellowship Center Andy lead in July 2018.